techakashahead/debugging-olympics-month-1/submissions/priyanshu.md

 ## 🐞 Bug #2

 **Symptom I observed (what was visibly wrong):**
-> we cantot add new task what i see
+> we cannot add new task

 **Where the bug lived (file + line / function):**
 > line 23   }, [tasks])

 **Root cause (why it was happening — in your own words):**
-> it has no idea what what how to add where. i add task in the place
+> it has no idea what to do when

 **The fix — before:**
 ```jsx